 No, it’s not a joke but it sounds like one.
 In my case, stay at home.

-What makes this even more comical is that he carries on painting and speaking in this extremely calm gentleman’s voice as if everything is fine as his painting is quickly destroyed by the elements.
+What makes them even more comical is that he carries on painting and speaking in a calm gentleman’s voice as if everything is fine while his painting is quickly destroyed by the elements.

-Being unable to paint outside is really frustrating for me; it is not simply that the outdoors inspires me more but that it is such a sheer pleasure to the senses and my whole being.
+Being unable to paint outside is really frustrating for me.
+It is not simply that the outdoors inspires me more but that it is such a sheer pleasure to the senses and my whole being.

-Outdoors I can feel the epic size of the world around me, indoors I have a studio about the size of a big wardrobe.
+Outdoors I can feel the epic size of the world around me.
+Indoors I have a studio about the size of a big wardrobe.
 It makes a difference.

-Here is one such experiment.
+The painting above is one such example.

 Then I added a few figures and gave them soft reflections.

 I was delighted with the result.

-This idea of turning a sky scene into a beach scene came by accident on a previous occasion.
+This idea of turning a sky scene into a beach scene came by accident though on a previous occasion.

-Anyway, I was practicing painting figures over a failed painting and I was painting the figures over the sky part of the original painting and I really liked how powerful the figures looked against this unintentional background and I had the idea at that time that I could turn this into a beach scene with the sky being reflected in the beach.
+Anyway, I was practicing painting figures over a failed painting and I was painting the figures over the sky part of the original painting.
+And I really liked how powerful the figures looked against this unintentional sky background.

-I think this is a very powerful image because the figures are like crosshairs on a rifle with the beach creating a strong horizontal and the figures with their shadows creating a strong vertical line.
+I think this is a very powerful image because the figures are like crosshairs on a rifle with the beach creating a strong horizontal line and the figures with their shadows creating a strong vertical line.

-I’m quite happy with the result.
-I love the feeling of space in this painting; this is something my paintings rarely have.
-But I’m not sure if it is too spacious and the sky too weak.
+I love the feeling of spaciousness in this painting, especially as this is something my paintings rarely have.
+That said, it might be a little too spacious.